jbavari/jbavari.github.io/source/_posts/2014-06-17-building-a-chat-client-with-ionic.markdown

 ## Tech details - using Redis / Node.js

 At first, I wanted to create messages some how and have them each have `expire` times.
-After failing miserably, I got the amazing change to pair up with [Michael Gorsuch](https://twitter.com/michaelgorsuch) to give me some alternative ideas.
-(Shameless plug - if you need to do some server monitoring, check out his project [Canary.io](http://canary.io/) )
+After failing miserably, I got the amazing chance to pair up with [Michael Gorsuch](https://twitter.com/michaelgorsuch) to give me some alternative ideas.
+(Shameless plug - if you need to do some server monitoring, check out his project [Canary.io](http://canary.io/), it's AWESOME).

 The concept is - instead of using separate keys with ezxpire times - use Redis' sorted sets with scores of the times in UNIX format and the member being a JSON encoded string.
 I had my channels keys in the format of `messages:ChannelName`.